danielserranoh/blog_scraper/README.md

 # Python Blog Scraper and Analyzer

 ## Project Description
 This Python project is an advanced ETL (Extract, Transform, Load) pipeline designed to scrape blog posts from multiple competitor websites.
-It gathers key information such as the title, URL, publication date, and content, then enriches this data using the Gemini API to generate concise summaries and SEO keywords.
+It gathers key information such as the title, URL, publication date, and content, then enriches this data using the Gemini API to generate concise summaries, SEO keywords, and to classify the content's `funnel_stage`.

 The project is built on a modular, **manager-based architecture** that centralizes key functionality into dedicated components.
 This approach ensures the codebase is easy to maintain, scale, and extend.
 It also features a robust **dual API strategy** that intelligently switches between a high-performance "live" mode and a cost-effective "batch" mode for data enrichment.